armory/docs/content/en/contribute/create/create-page.md

 ---
 title: "Create a New Page"
+weight: 10
 description: >
-  How to create a new page.
+  How to create a new page - content types, structure.
 ---

 ## Page frontmatter